Irevol/minetest-citadel/README.md

 # Citadel

 A time-traveling puzzle game; find unexpected routes around obsticles in the past as you traverse a ruinious landscape.
 Use both growth and decay to your advantage.
-Strategically position foliage in the fast.
+Strategically position foliage in the past.

+See individual mods for licensing, everything is free.